It’s getting tougher to meet customer expectations.

 You might've seen it coming, but we'd be remiss not to highlight Talkative's own customer service chatbot in this discussion.

-That said, Talkative's AI Virtual Agent is one of the best chatbot options available.
+In fact, we'd argue that Talkative's AI Virtual Agent is one of the best chatbot options available.

 Whether you need a standalone deployment or integration with big names like Salesforce, Mitel, and Microsoft, we've got you covered.